Document Policy: a new Permissions Policy extension

 - prevent links from targeting other browsing contexts

-- prevent content from using plugins (through <embed>, <object>, <applet>, or other)
+- prevent content from using plugins (through <embed>, <object>, <applet>, or others)

-- prevent the content to navigate its top-level browsing context
+- prevent the content from navigating its top-level browsing context

-- block automatically triggered features (such as automatically playing a video or automatically focusing a form control)
+- block automatically triggered permissions (such as automatically playing a video or automatically focusing a form control)

-The webdev can specify if all these features or a selection of it is sandboxed.
-This way it's possible to block form submissions, but allow API-calls within the iframe.
+The webdev can specify whether all or just a selection of these permissions should be sandboxed.
+In this way, it's possible to block form submissions but allow API calls within the iframe.

-As an addition to the iframe sandbox features (and other stuff), the Feature Policy header was created.
-Feature Policy allows webdevs to selectively enable, disable, and modify the behavior of certain features and APIs in the browser.
+As an addition to the iframe sandbox permissions (and other stuff), the Permissions Policy (previously referred to as Feature Policy) header was created.
+Permissions Policy allows webdevs to selectively enable, disable, and modify the behavior of certain features and APIs in the browser.
 It is similar to Content Security Policy but controls features instead of security behavior, hence the name.
-Feature Policy also uses the Reporting API (again, like the Content Security Policy) to report violations to a monitoring tool like URIports.com 🤘
+Permissions Policy also uses the Reporting API (again, like the Content Security Policy) to report violations to a monitoring tool like URIports.com 🤘

-In a nutshell; Feature Policy allows you to opt-in to a set of policies for the browser to enforce on specific features used throughout your website.
-These policies can restrict what browser API's your website can access or modify.
+In a nutshell: Permissions Policy allows you to opt-in to a set of policies for the browser to enforce on specific features used throughout your website.
+These policies can restrict what browser APIs your website can access or modify.
 Here are some examples:

-- Change the default behavior on autoplaying videos
+- Change the default behavior on auto-play videos

 - Restrict a site from using the camera or microphone

-- Ensure images are sized properly for the current viewport
+- Ensure images are appropriately sized for the current viewport

 - and many more!